What Is a Physics Solver & Calculator?

 MathWorks

-MathWorks develops MATLAB and Simulink, a powerful programming environment for numerical computation, visualization, and simulation widely used in engineering, science, and research.
+MathWorks is the developer of MATLAB and Simulink, a powerful programming environment for numerical computation, visualization, and simulation widely used in engineering, science, and research.

 MathWorks